AaruranLog/pydoc.random/README.md

 ```
   go run src/data/crawl.go
 ```
+The next steps are only necessary to integer-encode the characters.
 3. Process the data in the raw corpus into character tokens
 ```
   go run src/features/unique_chars.go -dir=data/raw/corpus